mantidproject/mantid/docs/source/algorithms/IntegratePeaksHybrid-v1.rst

 .. figure:: /images/ClusterImage.png
    :alt: ClusterImage.png

-   Cluster Label region displayed in the SliceViewer.
-Peak centre is marked with an X. The green circle illustrates the integration region used by :ref:`algm-IntegratePeaksMD`
+   Cluster Label region displayed in the :ref:`sliceviewer`.
+   Peak centre is marked with an X.
+   The green circle illustrates the integration region used by :ref:`algm-IntegratePeaksMD`

 Warnings and Logging
 --------------------